bart1259/UnityHexPlanet/README.md

 ```

-Here is the implemenation of a custom class.
-Most of the work is done by the `AppendToMesh` method which appends the necessary verticies, triangles, and vertex colors to an in progress mesh.
+Here is the implemenation of the `CustomSmoothHexTile` class.
+Most of the work is done by the overwritten `AppendToMesh` method which appends the necessary verticies, triangles, and vertex colors to an in progress mesh.
 The method is only responsible for adding the necessary geometry of its hexagon.

 Another interesting thing to note is that after setting the borderPercent in `SetBorderPercent`, a call to `TriggerMeshRecompute` is made.
-This ensures the chunk that the hexagon is associated with (along with neighboring chunks if the hexagon lies on a border) is rerendered which reflects the change made to the hexagon data.
+This ensures the chunk that the hexagon is associated with (along with neighboring chunks if the hexagon lies on a border) is rerendered so the chunk mesh can reflect the changes made to the hexagon data.

 ```C#
 // Create a custom hex tile to generate the new geometry